 Abandoned cats in Beach Park, IL

-We have captured 90!! thus far and know of many more across the parks.
+Last year we captured 90 cats and know of many more across the parks.
 Some are kittens, others are pregnant mothers.
 We are raising funds to cover medical expenses and spay/neuter services from our vet partners in the area.

 Also please consider donating to offset the costs of antibiotics, kitten food and vaccinations.